Cavein254/bookmark-api/README.md

 # FLASK BOOKMARK API USING MARSHMALLOW
 This project tries to illustrate the concept of object validation in marshmallow.
-It uses SQLAlchemy to manage models, SQLite for data storage, Marshmallow for data serialization,deserialization, and validation and finally tests created with pytest
+It uses SQLAlchemy to manage models, SQLite for data storage, Marshmallow for data serialization,deserialization, and validation and tests created with pytest.
+Finally, it incoporates Circle CI for Continuous Intergration.

 ## Instalation
 ---